simonmichael/hledger/hledger/hledger.m4.md

 - Are all commodities declared with a `commodity` directive ?
   ([Commodity error checking](#commodity-error-checking))
 - Are all commodity conversions declared explicitly ?
-- Are all commodity conversion equity postings occurring in adjacent pairs ?

 You can use the [check](#check) command to run individual checks -- the ones listed above and some more.